-Kaylie Jennifer Miller 30, born and raised with one sister by both parents until she was six when her parents divorced.
+Kaylie 30, was born and raised with one sister by both parents until parents divorced when she was six.
 She dropped out of high school in the 10th grade and has been taking G.E.D. classes on and off.
 “I babysat other people’s children and tried to get a profitable job,” she says.
 She had her first child, Trinity (now 10) when she was 20, but lost custody of her.

 Kaylie went back to live with her mom and the rest of her family.
 “Then our whole family, all nine of us; my mother, my family friend that’s like a dad to me, my sister, her husband, and her four kids, all became homeless at the same time, because they wouldn’t renew the lease.
 My sister and brother-in-law and their kids got a place in Newport News.
 My mom and I and my family friend, that’s like a dad to me we’re all going to move to a duplex with four bedrooms.
 Right now, my mom and my family friend are staying in a mechanic’s shop office.”